kehantan/labbook/docs/buffers_solutions/tris-hcl_stock.rst

 * Magnetic stirrer
 * 1 M NaOH

-*Note:* After some trial and eror, it was found that it takes a large volume of 1 M NaOH to raise the pH to 7.5, 2 M is still reasonable.
-Can try 3 M NaOH next time.
+*Note:* After some trial and eror, it was found that it takes a large volume of 1 M NaOH to raise the pH to 7.5, 2 to 3 M is still reasonable.
+To be more efficien, can try 5 M NaOH next time.

 **Procedure**

 #.
 Dissolve 157.6 g of Tris-HCl powder in 500 to 700 mL of distilled water/Milli-Q water.
 #.
 Stir with a magnetic stirrer until all Tris-HCl powder dissolved.
 #.
-Adjust pH to 7.5 with 1 M NaOH.
+Adjust pH to 7.5 with NaOH.

     Or adjust to any other pH you need, e.g.: 8.0, 8.5, etc.